turbot/steampipe-plugin-splunk/docs/tables/splunk_index.md

 # Table: splunk_index

-Retrieves all indexes installed locally.
 An index in Splunk is simply a repository for the data.
 It is stored on an indexer, which is a Splunk instance configured to index local and remote data.
 The indexed data can then be searched through a search app.

 ## Examples